Welcome!

 If you choose to get outdoors and brave the cold be sure to think about the following:

-1. Hydrate - keeping your body hydrated in winter is just as important as in the summer.
+1. Hydrate, hydrate, hydrate!
+Keeping your body hydrated in winter is just as important as in the summer.
 Without proper amounts of water, your body will not be able to warm itself properly and maintain a healthy regulated temperature which can lead to other complications.
-Remember that alcohol and caffeine are dehydrating, so drink cautiously.
+Remember that alcohol and caffeine can be dehydrating, so drink cautiously.

-2. Dress warmly by layering your body with the right clothing to keep you warm.
-Start with a good wool sock and winter boots, a thermal layer of wool or a moisture wicking fabric, a warm sweater or fleece pullover and a warm winter jacket and water repellent/proof pants.
-Don’t forget hat and gloves!
-A good wool hat helps to keep the heat from leaving your body.
+2. Dress warmly by layering your body with the right kind of clothing.
+Start with a good wool sock and winter boots, a thermal layer of wool or a moisture wicking fabric, a warm sweater or fleece pullover and a warm winter jacket.
+You may consider water repellent/proof pants if you plan on jumping in the snow or walking in cold, rainy weather.
+Don’t forget a good hat to keep the heat in and gloves for those delicate fingers!
+Use good common sense.

 3. Check the temperature and wind conditions before heading out.
 Hypothermia and frost bite are a real thing and you don’t want to suffer needlessly from them.
 So enjoy the cold weather when the temperature is not below freezing point, especially if you are new to outdoor adventure.

-4. Use caution.
+4. Increase your time outdoors slowly.
 If you are not used to being outdoors in the cold weather, take it slow and keep it short.
 Short walks can be just as rewarding.
-If you increase your time outdoors slowly, you’ll give your body the time it needs to adapt to the changes gradually.
+This way you’ll give your body the time it needs to adapt to changes in temperature gradually.

 Whether you choose to get outdoors or not is your choice, but keep your body moving, regardless.
 Don’t let the winter weather keep you from staying active whether that means dancing around your living room or getting outside for a walk.
-Remember that movement is great medicine for optimal health and longevity.
+Remember that movement is great medicine for optimal health and a long happy life.

 Philip A. Kern, Brian S. Finlin, Beibei Zhu, Neda Rasouli, Robert E. McGehee, Jr, Philip M. Westgate, Esther E. Dupont-Versteegden, The Effects of Temperature and Seasons on Subcutaneous White Adipose Tissue in Humans: Evidence for Thermogenic Gene Induction, The Journal of Clinical Endocrinology & Metabolism, Volume 99, Issue 12, December 2014, Pages E2772–E2779, https://doi.org/10.1210/jc.2014-2440